zzysh12345/smol-course/1_instruction_tuning/supervised_fine_tuning.md

 ## The Fine-Tuning Process

-The supervised fine-tuning process involves several interconnected steps that work together to transform a general-purpose model into a specialized tool:
+The supervised fine-tuning process involves training model weights on a task-specific dataset.

-First, you'll need to prepare a high-quality dataset that represents your target task.
+First, you'll need to prepare or select a dataset that represents your target task.
 This dataset should include diverse examples that cover the range of scenarios your model will encounter.
 The quality of this data is important - each example should demonstrate the kind of output you want your model to produce.
 Next comes the actual fine-tuning phase, where you'll use frameworks like Hugging Face's `transformers` and `trl` to train the model on your dataset.

 Throughout the process, continuous evaluation is essential.
 You'll want to monitor the model's performance on a validation set to ensure it's learning the desired behaviors without losing its general capabilities.
+In [module 4](../4_evaluation), we'll cover how to evaluate your model.

 ## The Role of SFT in Preference Alignment